M1m1c11/justgaminglancer/README.md

 accelerate rapidly.
 - Space markers are removed from `Debug` overlay.
 - Switched to custom LOD script which is based on zones.
-- Refaxtored stellar objects and their hierarchy for clarity.
+- Refactored stellar objects and their hierarchy for clarity.
+- Implemented multilayer local space, which tackles precision errors in object positioning.

 - Further refactoring and tweaks.